 BLT:

 BLT is an optional training event that takes place early in October.
-While the camp is set to create an environment of controlled stress for the cadet, it is also one which facilitates a huge amount of learning.
-Cadets will be introduced to military drill, knowledge, inspections, PT systems, and the chain of command, as well as learning self-discipline, followership, and teamwork.
+While the camp is set to create an environment of controlled stress for the cadet, it is also one that facilitates a huge amount of learning.
+Cadets will be introduced to military drills, knowledge, inspections, PT systems, and the chain of command, as well as learning self-discipline, followership, and teamwork.
 Part of the weekend is devoted to a ropes course run by an accredited outside company which fosters confidence and the ability to deal with situations outside the cadet's normal comfort zone.

 Rotary Service Events:

-Riverhead cadets take part in several community service events sponsored by the Riverhead Rotary club throughout the year.
-These events include a pancake breakfast, spaghetti dinner and fair clean up.
-All of this voluntary service goes toward cadet community service and the cadets who do an exceptional job are rewarded by the Rotary at the end of year awards ceremony.
+Riverhead cadets take part in several community service events sponsored by the Riverhead Rotary Club throughout the year.
+These events include a pancake breakfast, spaghetti dinner, and fair cleanup.
+All of this voluntary service goes toward cadet community service and the cadets who do an exceptional job are rewarded by the Rotary at the end-of-year awards ceremony.

 Drill Meets: